leegee/private-prisma-foaf/README.md

 ## DB Scheme

-A simplistic star scheme that centers on predicates, used to describe who did what to whom, when it happened, with citations, where the 'who' is an `Entity` (either a person or organisation).
+A simplistic star scheme that centers on logical predicates, used to describe who did what to whom, when it happened, with citations, where the 'who' is an `Entity` (either a person or organisation).

 Both predicates and entities have date optional ranges (`start`/`end` and `dob`/`dod`, respectively).